Volorf/xr-prototypes/README.md

 <img src="Images/173_finger_menu_depth.gif" width="800px">

-This time, I explored the finger menu with a depth-based layout.
+Explored the finger menu with a depth-based layout.
 Felt fun.
 Microinteractions/UI motion helped to compensate for the lack of haptic feedback by providing rich visual clues and reinforcing the user's intentions (all these subtle micro-movements).

 Based on the prototype, here are a few things to consider when you use this interaction pattern: